acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE2 - Automate the build using a Launch Template.md

 The architecture will still use the single instance for both the WordPress application and database, the only change will be an automatic build rather than manual.
 Any level of automation/self-healing or scaling architecture will need a bootstrapped or AMI-baked build to function effectively.

+# STAGE 1 TIDYUP

+Right click on the manual instance you created in the previous step called `Wordpress-Manual` and select `Terminate Instance` and confirm that termination.

 # STAGE 2A - Create the Launch Template

 Open the EC2 console https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:sort=desc:tag:Name